Lots of kids with ADHD need to move constantly. Your child may struggle to wind down at night and keep popping out of bed to do things.

 Kids with ADHD often struggle with planning and staying focused.
 Your child might refuse to play alone or need you to explain what to do lots of times.

-Following directions can be hard, too—especially if they have more than one step.
+can be hard, too — especially if they have more than one step.

 Your child may seem clumsy and accident prone.